 Phone with map app: You may want to consider buying a local SIM card for even just one week in Vietnam; it will come in handy when you need to use the map or make an emergency phone call.
 Besides restaurants, cafes, hotels, hostels, airports, and shopping malls, it would be hard for you to have any Wi-Fi connection outdoors.
 It will cost you US$ 2.25 for the SIM card and some credits to top up your choice.
 We recommend a US$ 10 credit.

 Read our blog for more details on SIM card and mobile data plans in Vietnam.

-The best map app to use in backpacking in Vietnam is a Google map.
-Some locations may not be entirely accurate, but you can rely on it for most tourist attractions and holiday destinations in Vietnam.
+The best map app to use in backpacking in Vietnam is Google Maps.
+Some locations may not be entirely accurate, but you can rely on them for most tourist attractions and holiday destinations in Vietnam.
 The route will also work when looking for hotels, bus routes, and restaurants.

-Passport and necessary travel documents like visa, travel insurance, driver license: you should keep them with you all the time and not lose them.
-Make copies of them on your phone and email them to yourself for backup should help, and it would take a long time to retrieve the documents if lost.
+Passport and necessary travel documents like visa, travel insurance, and driver's license: you should keep them with you all the time and not lose them.
+Making copies of them on your phone and emailing them to yourself for backup should help, and it would take a long time to retrieve the documents if lost.

 Get a quote for your travel insurance

 Medicine: you will need to bring your medication for allergies (if any) and medicines for diarrhea (Immodium) in case you cannot get used to the foods in Vietnam.
 You probably won’t need them if you are careful when planning the trip and choosing what you eat, but this is still a cautious step to take.
-Besides long sleeves clothes, sunscreen, and repellent will protect you from the sunburn and insects bite, especially if you have sensitive skin.
+Besides long sleeves clothes, sunscreen, and repellent will protect you from sunburn and insect bites, especially if you have sensitive skin.